ilightshow/privacy-policy/policy.md

 ## What data do we collect, why and how do we collect it?

-### Spotify username/ID
-If you use iLightShow™ with Spotify Connect, we automatically log you into iLightShow™ using the Spotify authentication service.
-After this step, your Spotify ID will be used to identify your iLightShow™ account.

-This ID is stored in the server of iLightShow.

 ### IP address / Country
 Each time you use iLightShow™, the app contacts our servers.
 Each connection is logged to protect and debug the service (eg. protect the service against DDoS attacks).